-- 2 tablespoons of either shortening, cold butter, or margarine
+- 2 tbsp of either shortening, cold butter, or margarine

-This video from IslanderHero shows a step-to-step guide how to make hardtack:
+This video from IslanderHero shows a step-to-step guide on how to make hardtack:

 Do you have any suggestions for hardtack or recipes for other lost or forgotten survival foods?
-Leave them in the comments below.
+Leave them in the comments section below!